zammad/zammad-org/src/pt_BR/documentation/use/guides/ai.md

 pode até ter ferramentas personalizadas adicionais, caso seu administrador as tenha adicionado.

-- **Expand draft into well-written section**: usa seu rascunho como base e tenta elaborar um texto adequado.
-Tenta adicionar uma estrutura e melhorar a clareza e concisão, além de remover erros de ortografia e gramática.
-Você pode até usá-lo fornecendo apenas informações básicas (por exemplo, em tópicos) e deixar a IA escrever a resposta.
+- **Expand draft into well-written section**: Uses your draft as a base and tries to elaborate a proper text.
+It tries to add a structure and to enhance clarity and conciseness and removing misspellings and grammar errors.
+You can even use it by providing only basic information (e.g. via bullet points) and let the AI write the answer.
 - **Fix spelling and grammar**: revisa seu texto e remove erros de ortografia e gramática.
 - **Summarize section to about half its current size**: reduz seu texto para